RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_2.rst

         def ready(self):
             super().ready()
             from . import reports

-Above is fairly django standard, you can read more on Apps `on Django's documentation <https://docs.djangoproject.com/en/2.2/ref/applications/#configuring-applications>`_

 Now re-run `runserver`, go to to the dashboard, You'll find a new menu **Reports** which would contains a *Client* sub menu.